utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

  **We will be strict about this policy: If the deadline is midnight and you submit the assignment at 12:01 AM, you will face the 10% penalty!**

-### No double dipping projects across multiple classes

-You can not submit the same project to this class and another class that you may be taking at the same time.
-If you are doing related projects in two different classes, there may be some overlap (e.g. in code libraries, etc.), but they should not be identical.
-A project that is found to be double-submitted will receive zero credit.
-If you have questions about this policy, please contact the instructor.

 ### Cheating

 Collaboration is encouraged; cheating will not be tolerated.